 Reproductive timing-Blooms April to August

-Eaten by– Nemognatha lutea adults are frequent diners; Painted Lady, Mylitta Crescent, and California Crescent butterflies use it as a larval host, as do Artichoke Plume Moths, and various Pyrausta moths.
+Eaten by– Nemognatha lutea adults are frequent diners; Painted Lady, American Lady, Mylitta Crescent, and California Crescent butterflies use it as a larval host, as do Artichoke Plume Moths, and various Pyrausta moths.

 Etymology of names– Cirsium is from the Greek for thistle.
 The species epithet cymosum is from the Latin for ‘full of shoots’, and refers to the many branches on the top half of the stems.
 Var. canovirens means grey green in Latin, and refers to the overall coloration of the foliage.
 Because of this I consider ‘Grey Green Thistle’ to be a standardized common name.